hetida/hetida-designer/docs/execution/logging.md

 ## Log entries by hetida designer
-Log records issued by hetida designer during the execution of a component or workflow are structured output.
+During the execution of a component or workflow, hetida designer emits structured log records.
-They are made up of a JSON containing at least the following fields, in this order:
+These records are logged as a JSON, containing at least the following fields:
 * timestamp
 * level
 * message